syncfusion-content/blazor-docs/blazor/datagrid/infinite-scrolling.md

 # Infinite Scrolling in Blazor DataGrid

 The Infinite Scrolling feature in the DataGrid is a powerful tool for seamlessly handling extensive data sets without compromising grid performance.
 It operates on a "load-on-demand" concept, ensuring that data is fetched only when needed.
-In the default infinite scrolling mode, a new block of data is loaded each time the scrollbar reaches the end of the scroller.
+In the default infinite scrolling mode, a new block of data is loaded each time the scrollbar reaches the end of the vertical scroller.
 This approach significantly enhances the user experience when working with large data collections in the Blazor DataGrid.

 In this mode, a block of data accumulates every time the scrollbar reaches the end of the scroller.
 To clarify, in this context, a "block" represents the [PageSize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html#Syncfusion_Blazor_Grids_GridPageSettings_PageSize) of the Grid.
 If the `PageSize` is not explicitly specified, the Grid will automatically calculate it based on the grid viewport height and row height.